-With Android Pay, you can start leaving your wallet behind, as anyone with a compatible device can pay for goods and services with a simple tap of your phone against a compatible point-of-sale terminal with NFC.
+With Android Pay, you can start leaving your wallet behind, as anyone with a compatible device can pay for goods and services with a simple tap of their phone against a compatible point-of-sale terminal with near-field communication (NFC).
 Here’s everything you need to know about Android Pay, including the places and banks that support it.

 The banks and credit cards that support it